Home Credit Cards Is It Possible To Have Too Many Free Hotel Nights?

 ihg_card

 This card is part of my collection of discontinued cards that I continue to keep.
-The new IHG Premier card, which replaced the Select, also offers a free night certificate but comes with an $89 annual fee.

 World of Hyatt Card